Xilmi/Rotp-Fusion/README.md

 2023.12.30 (BR)
 - Most galaxy type can now have their options set to "Random".
-- New Random Galaxy option.
+- New Random Galaxy type options.
+Simple and All.

 2023.12.29 (BR)
 - Fix: "Continue" will now initialise empty game name.